ranjetmahato416/mysite/README.md

 # mysite
-Tool for analyzing text data in django backend
+Tool for analyzing text data in django backend.